FREE Mortgage Foreclosure Legal Consultation Clinics

 Where can I seek permanent representation?

 Call the Nassau County Bar Association Lawyer Referral Service at (516) 747-4832.
 Professional counselors will provide several references.
+In addition, we work hand in hand with other agencies which may be able to provide free representation depending on eligibility determined at one of our clinics.

 How do I avoid fraud or know if I have been a victim of a loan modification scam?